georgeflanagin/zeus/README.md

 called *operator tasks*, meaning that they are commonly executed commands, that although they are privileged, are done to keep the computer up-and-running.

+# create-zeus
-These scripts create a sub-root user named `zeus`.
-Without going into too much detail, this is what the scripts do:
+The script creates a sub-root user named `zeus`.
+Without going into too excessive detail, this is how the script works:

 - Create two groups, `zeus` and `trustee`.
 - Creates a local user named `zeus` who belongs to both of the above groups.